DannyGilligan/chocelegance-resubmission/README.md

 <li>
 <b>Testimonial Model</b>
 <br>
 This model holds the testimonials that are injected into the home page carousel.
 This content is updated in the admin panel by a superuser.
-Located in 'Home' app.
+Located in 'Testimonials' app.
 </li>
 <br>
 <li>